David S. Robinson

 James Magerman, MBA, MSIS

 James is a graduate of Boston University's MS-MBA program, concentrating in Public and Nonprofit Management.
 Before coming to AIP, James worked in a number of different mental health direct support positions in addition to his work in psychology research.
-He is responsible for the upkeep of AIP's technology infrastructure, and the implementation of new technology projects to benefit staff and students alike.
-He also assists with the data collection and analysis design for AIP's many programs.
+He helps manage special innitiatives and collaborations for AIP, as well as AIP's data collection and analysis efforts for program and policy improvement.
+James is also responsible for the upkeep of AIP's technology infrastructure, and the implementation of new technology projects to benefit staff and students alike.